Moon landing conspiracy theories: Deaths of NASA personnel

 Two of the above, X-15 pilot Mike Adams and MOL pilot Robert Lawrence, had no connection with the civilian crewed space program that oversaw the Apollo missions.
 Baron was a quality control inspector who wrote a report critical of the Apollo program and was an outspoken critic of NASA's safety record after the Apollo 1 fire.
 Baron and his family were killed as their car was struck by a train at a train crossing.
 The deaths were an accident.
 All of the deaths occurred at least 20 months before Apollo 11 and subsequent flights.

-As of June 2024, four of the twelve Apollo astronauts who landed on the Moon between 1969 and 1972 are still alive, including Buzz Aldrin.
-Also, two of the twelve Apollo astronauts who flew to the Moon without landing between 1968 and 1972 are still alive.
+As of December 2025, four of the twelve Apollo astronauts who landed on the Moon between 1969 and 1972 are still alive, including Buzz Aldrin.
+Also, Fred Haise, one of the twelve Apollo astronauts who flew to the Moon without landing between 1968 and 1972, is still alive.

 The number of deaths within the American astronaut corps during the run-up to Apollo and during the Apollo missions is similar to the number of deaths incurred by the Soviets.
 During the period 1961 to 1972, at least eight Soviet serving and former cosmonauts died: